 David G. Brown

 David G. Brown is a visiting scholar in the China Studies Program at the Johns Hopkins School of Advanced International Studies (SAIS).
-From 1999 to 2016, he served first as Associate Director of Asian Studies and then as an adjunct professor in the China Studies program at SAIS.
+From 1999 to 2016, he served first as associate director of Asian Studies and then as an adjunct professor in the China Studies program at SAIS.
 His 30-year diplomatic career focused on Asia and included assignments in Tokyo, Beijing, Taipei, Hong Kong, and Saigon as well as tours in Vienna and Oslo.
-After leaving government in 1996, Mr. Brown served as senior associate at the Asia Pacific Policy Center, a nonprofit institution in Washington DC.
-During 1996-2000, Mr. Brown served concurrently as the Chair of the East Asian Area Studies course at the State Department’s Foreign Service Institute.
+After leaving government in 1996, Brown served as senior associate at the Asia Pacific Policy Center, a nonprofit institution in Washington DC.
+During 1996-2000, Brown served concurrently as the chair of the East Asian Area Studies course at the State Department’s Foreign Service Institute.
 He joined SAIS in 1999.
 He has a degree in East Asian Studies from Princeton University.

 Articles by David G. Brown

 General Secretary Xi Jinping maneuvered the Chinese Communist Party (CCP) into removing term limits so that he can lead China indefinitely.
 Beijing has increased pressure on Taiwan, but also rolled out new measures aimed at increasing Taiwan’s economic and social integration with the mainland.
 On Taiwan, pro-independence elements continue pressing President Tsai Ing-wen.
 The passage of the Taiwan Travel Act (TTA), which was generally welcomed in Taipei, created a new US-China controversy.
 The appointment of John Bolton as national security advisor and the Trump administration’s tariff and technology actions against China have renewed fears in Taipei that Taiwan will become a bargaining chip or suffer collateral damage in a US-China confrontation.